-Courses specific to the Christian School Education major
+Courses Specific to the Christian School Education Major

-Courses will be bundled into 4 hours per session during the cohort year
+Courses will be hundled into 4 hours per session during the cohort year

-EDU-4611 Introduction to Christian School Education 1 EDU-4623 Philosophy of Christian School Education 3 EDU-4633 Educational Psychology 3 EDU-4643 Classroom Management 3 EDU-4651 Language Arts Methods 1 EDU-4653 Methods in Teaching Reading and Writing 3 EDU-4661 Integrating Reading & Literature I 1 EDU-4663 Methods in Teaching Math 3 EDU-4671 Integrating Reading & Literature II 1 EDU-4673 Methods in Teaching Science 3 EDU-4681 Integrating Reading & Literature III 1 EDU-4683 Methods in Teaching Social Studies 3 EDU-4691 Senior Ministry Integration-Teaching I 1 EDU-4791 Senior Ministry Integration - Teaching II 1 EDU-4692 Student Teaching I 2 EDU-4792 Student Teaching II 2 or EDU-4672 Educational Issues and Applications I 2 EDU-4682 Educational Issues and Applications II 2 32 hour s Electives or Minor Courses 19 hour S
+Courses will l oe bunalea into 4 nours per session auring th e conoπ year EDU-4611 Introduction to Christian School Education 1 EDU-4623 Philosophy of Christian School Education 3 EDU-4633 Educational Psychology 3 EDU-4643 Classroom Management 3 EDU-4651 Language Arts Methods 1 EDU-4653 Methods in Teaching Reading and Writing 3 EDU-4661 Integrating Reading & Literature I 1 EDU-4663 Methods in Teaching Math 3 EDU-4671 Integrating Reading & Literature II 1 EDU-4673 Methods in Teaching Science 3 EDU-4681 Integrating Reading & Literature III 1 EDU-4683 Methods in Teaching Social Studies 3 EDU-4691 Senior Ministry Integration-Teaching I 1 EDU-4791 Senior Ministry Integration-Teaching II 1 EDU-4692 Student Teaching I 2 EDU-4792 Student Teaching II 2 or EDU-4672 Educational Issues and Applications I 2 EDU-4682 Educational Issues and Applications II 2 32 hours 3 Electives or Minor Courses 19 hours S

 - Child Development is a prerequisite for all methods courses. - Six hours of student teaching or two years of teaching experience are required for ACSI Certification.
-EDU-4682 (4) Educational Issues and Applications is intended as an alternative option for students with previous teaching or other educational experience/goals who do not need the full 6 hours of student teaching for ACSI certification. - The Christian School Education degree is designed to prepare classroom teachers and as such, the General Studies core listed here should be considered only a minimum of preparation.
+EDU-4682 (4) Educational Issues and Applications is intended as an alternative option for students with previous teaching or other educational experience/ goals who do not need the full 6 hours of student teaching for ACSI certification. - The Christian School Education degree is designed to prepare classroom teachers and as such, the General Studies core listed here should be considered only a minimum of preparation.
 In addition to these courses it is highly recommended that the student complete additional courses in English, Speech, and History.
-Students desiring to teach in a secondary classroom will need to meet ACSI requirements for endorsement in a subject area and may also desire to validate subject expertise by completing the appropriate PRAXIS exam.
+Students desiring to teach in a secondary classroom will need to meet ACSI requirements for endorsement in a subject area and may also desire to validate subject expertise by completing the